 The client/colourist checklist

-So here is a simplified little recap of the obvious that might come handy to anyone who like me works on lots of small jobs simultaneously.
-I work a lot with Ad agencies, so production teams are often on the go, or the company has hired other freelancers throughout the whole production and the creative director may not always have this list in mind!!
+So here is a simplified little recap of the obvious, that might come in handy to anyone who juggles lots of online content simultaneously.
+I work a lot with Ad agencies, the production teams are often on the go or have hired other freelancers throughout the whole production and the editor is working for someone else already.

 Thankfully, they have reached picture lock ready for grade, the next step should be to send the following checklist to the agency (ideally connect with the director/DOP/PPS or editor if they are still on the scene if not, follow this up), even if you are juggling 6 other projects!
 1. Ask for the offline reference movie This will enable the colourist to check that everything is looking as it should when setting up the project in Resolve.
 2. Make sure the project has been fully conformed.